AbhijeetNandvikar/summon-meme/readme.md

 the program will start running

+**Note: This app works with node version 14 and above because it uses ES module syntax.**

-## There are two main commands
+**There are two main commands**

 1. get-meme: will open a ramdom meme for you.
 2. help: will show how to use it.

-## User can customize the output by passing multiple arguments eg: subreddit name, number of memes you want to fetch
+**User can customize the output by passing multiple arguments eg: subreddit name, number of memes you want to fetch**

 User have to specify the type of argument using flags.

-eg: get-meme cat --subreddit here cat is the name of subreddit
-eg: get-meme cat 4 --subreddit --count Here 4 is number of image you want to fetch
+- eg: `get-meme catmemes --subreddit` This will show you memes from catmemes subreddit.
+- eg: `get-meme catmemes 4 --subreddit --count` This will show you 4 memes from catmemes subreddit.

-## Other important flags are
+**Other important flags are**

-1. --save: to save a meme to local machine
+1. --save: to save the meme to local machine
 2. --visit: to open the meme post on reddit
 3. --json: to print the result to console